-Call center customer service training can be a real challenge, because once someone is on the phones, it is difficult to release them for a training session, as it will affect service levels.
+Call center customer service training can be a real challenge, because once someone is "on the phones", it is difficult to release them for a training session, as it will affect service levels.

 It is important therefore, that any training carried out achieves its objectives, and that the business feels the benefits of taking people off the phones and the disruption that may cause.

-Of course all good training benefits from being relevant and repeated, so it is important that refresher and review training is carried out.
+- rinse and repeat; all good training benefits from being relevant and repeated, so it is important that refresher and review training is carried out.
 Keep key messages about caring for your customers at the front of people's minds.